FREQUENTLY ASKED QUESTIONS

 What should I enroll in if I have not changed my major to Psychology and have completed all general education requirements?

 You should be completing courses required to change your major to Psychology.
 Depending on your class level, another option is to take courses from other disciplines.
-Take a look at minor requirements in the General Catalog.
-Stop by 141 Young for advising.
+Consider whether you want to double-major or minor.

 Can I register for upper division Psychology courses if I have not declared a Psychology major?

 Yes.
-During PASS II upper division Psychology courses are open to non-majors.
+Although most upper-division Psychology courses are restricted to majors only during PASS 1, during PASS 2 upper division Psychology courses are open to non-majors.
 It is advisable to complete Psychology 1, Psychology 41 and Statistics 13 before enrolling in upper division Psychology courses.